 - Commitment to meeting a high bar and a history of getting things done, even in the face of obstacles;

-- Ability to work in remote, fast-paced, and flexible working environment;
+- Ability to work in remote and flexible working environment;

-- Commitment to climate, environmental, and social justice.
+- Demonstrated commitment to climate, environmental, racial, and social justice.

 Candidates who meet the minimum qualifications will be considered even stronger if they demonstrate the following:

 - Excellent written and verbal communication skills;

-- Experience using online platforms including NationBuilder and Salesforce;
+- Experience using online platforms including Google Suite, NationBuilder, and Salesforce;

 - Organizing experience is a plus.

 The Florida Field Organizer position is by no means limited to these responsibilities.
 As part of a small and ambitious team, the Florida Field Organizer will be expected to participate in strategy, development, and planning discussions, among other organizational and campaign tasks.
 Given the limited number of hours of this role, the organizer will not be asked to spend more than 10% of their time on these sorts of tasks.

 Compensation & Benefits: This is a part time hourly position starting at $16/hour.
 Benefits include paid time off, cell phone reimbursements, and subsidized public transit.
 Our Climate provides a 3% match for a Simple IRA, which part-time employees are eligible for after earning more than $5,000 in wages over a period of at least six months.

-To Apply: Please email a cover letter and resume in one PDF file to our Deputy Director, Cassidy Jones at email@example.com, with subject line “Florida Field Organizer.”
+To Apply: Please email a cover letter and resume to Cassidy Jones at email@example.com, with subject line “Florida Field Organizer.”
 Someone from our team will follow up with an optional demographics survey.
-Applications will be accepted until August 1st, 2018.
-Intended start date is August 15th, 2018.
+Applications will be accepted on a rolling basis beginning August 15th, 2019.
+Intended start date is September 15th, 2019.

-We welcome applications from all, and strongly encourage people of color, women, nonbinary and genderqueer people, transpeople, people with disabilities, immigrants, and members of the LGBTQIA+ community to apply.
+We welcome applications from all, and strongly encourage black, indigenous, and people of color (BIPOC), women, people with disabilities, immigrants, and members of the LGBTQ community to apply for this role.